 - Become a national higher education leader in embracing and supporting a diverse, open and inclusive environment

 - Ensure that all members of our community are able to achieve their full professional and academic potential

 - Emphasize diversity when recruiting faculty, staff and students

 We will listen and engage to work toward mission-oriented action that makes our university and our city a beacon of justice to the world.Learn more about the university's commitment

-The Academy was created for staff and faculty members, to become the university’s ‘primary forum for changing climate and culture’ by housing diversity and inclusion resources, including training resources, support for campus affinity groups, and annual events and recognition ceremonies.
+- The Office of Institutional Equity was created for staff and faculty members, to become the university’s ‘primary forum for changing climate and culture’ by housing diversity and inclusion resources, including training resources, support for campus affinity groups, and annual events and recognition ceremonies.

-MEMS coordinates a schoolwide summer research program focused on enhancing participation of undergraduate students from diverse backgrounds in research.
-The WUSEF program description and application materials can be found here.
+- MEMS coordinates a schoolwide summer research program focused on enhancing participation of undergraduate students from diverse backgrounds in research.
+The WUSEF program description and application materials can be found online.

 Inclusive Teaching Resources for Instructors